Ankeny, Iowa: Public and private parks

-Ankeny currently has "60 parks covering over 800 acres with a mixture of recreational facilities" which include athletic facilities, playgrounds, green spaces, picnic shelters, two aquatic centers, two community centers, a dog park, bandshell, skate park, disc golf course, and more.
-Ankeny has many trail areas in the city totaling over 100 miles of length.
-The city has two sports complexes.
+Ankeny has "60 parks covering over 800 acres with a mixture of recreational facilities", including athletic facilities, playgrounds, green spaces, picnic shelters, two aquatic centers, two community centers, a dog park, bandshell, skate park, and a disc golf course.
+Ankeny has many trail areas in the city totaling over 100 miles.
+It has two sports complexes.
 The larger Prairie Ridge Sports Complex comprises 124 acres and provides well-maintained fields for a variety of ball sports.
-Many public and private sports organizations and teams base themselves at the complex which serves over 6,500 youth athletes.
-The smaller Hawkeye Park Sports Complex features a handful of fields typically used for adult leagues and individual recreational use.
-In addition, the city operates Otter Creek Golf Course, a 200.6 acre facility, as a public golf venue.
+Many public and private sports organizations and teams are based at the complex, which serves over 6,500 youth athletes.
+The smaller Hawkeye Park Sports Complex has a handful of fields typically used for adult leagues and individual recreational use.
+The city operates Otter Creek Golf Course, a 200.6-acre facility, as a public golf venue.

-The city puts on a variety of recreational programs year-round, sometimes involving school district facilities, which range from all-ages athletic teams and training, senior citizen activities, seasonal/holiday events, dances, first aid and CPR training, arts and crafts, public yoga, charter bus expeditions, and basic skills.
-Artistic and cultural organizations also exist within the city such as the Ankeny Area Historical Society, Ankeny Art Center, Ankeny Community Band, Ankeny Community Chorus, Ankeny Community Theatre, and Art for Ankeny.
+The city puts on a variety of recreational programs, sometimes involving school district facilities, including all-ages athletic teams and training, senior citizen activities, seasonal/holiday events, dances, first aid and CPR training, arts and crafts, public yoga, charter bus expeditions, and basic skills.
+There are also artistic and cultural organizations, such as the Ankeny Area Historical Society, Ankeny Art Center, Ankeny Community Band, Ankeny Community Chorus, Ankeny Community Theatre, and Art for Ankeny.

 Miracle Park, a 14000 ft2 playground, is an "all-inclusive" facility specifically designed to accommodate special needs youth.
 Designed in 2015, the Park adjoins the nearby Ankeny Miracle League baseball field, which provides a location for a local special needs baseball league.

 In 2019, the city estimates 160,000 attendees to the two aquatic centers during the summer season, over 14,000 sports events held at the two complexes, over 36,000 participants in public programming (with about 7,600 of those in senior citizen programs), and 29,300 rounds of golf played at Otter Creek.